- Finding, Identifying, and Purchasing Materials

 1. The obvious advantage to having the library put materials on reserve for your course is that you submit your list to the library and they do the processing.
 The trade-offs are you have to plan well in advance to be sure this material is available when your students need it, and it can take some time to add new readings "spontaneously."

 2. The advantage to using deep-links to full-text off the course syllabus or reading list from the course site is that you have plenty of control over the process, and can know immediately if an article is available for deep-linking--which is extremely useful if you would like to reduce the size (and cost) of a coursepack or sourcebook.
 It can also be extremely fast and easy to add readings to your reading list.
 Consider this if you have any difficulty meeting deadlines for the printed materials.
 The trade-off is that you are doing the work of locating materials using Citation Linker.

 Course iSites: For an online introduction and tour of Course iSites, click here.

 The Course iSites Help Center provides detailed online help in using your course site.
-You'll need to log-in with your Harvard ID and PIN.
+You'll need to Login.

 You can make links to your electronic readings in a variety of ways in Course iSites, using the Web Links, Text Area, or Course Document tool.
 For more information please consult the documentation for each of these tools in the Topic Boxes section of the Course iSite online help.